 48. Reuben Sandwich

 Corned beef, sauerkraut, Swiss cheese, and a hearty smear of Russian dressing are sandwiched between toasted, buttered rye.
-That’s the usual recipe of a Reuben Sandwich.
-Like many other great meals, it has several origin stories, but whatever story you know, the Reuben sandwich will remain as a delectable delicacy that’ll keep you full for a long time.
+That’s the typical recipe of a Reuben Sandwich.

 49. Rocky Mountain Oysters